19hours/sg-statutes/Acts/Bankruptcy Act.md

 (b) the carrying on of business in Singapore by an agent or manager for the individual or for such a firm.

-### Grounds of bankruptcy petition
+### Grounds of bankruptcy application

-61\.—(1) No bankruptcy petition shall be presented to the court in respect of any debt or debts unless at the time the petition is presented —
+61\.—(1) No bankruptcy application shall be made to the court in respect of any debt or debts unless at the time the application is made —

 (a) the amount of the debt, or the aggregate amount of the debts, is not less than $10,0001;

 1see— Bankruptcy (Variation of Minimum Amount of Debt for Petition for Bankruptcy) Order 1999 (S 301/99).

-(b) the debt or each of the debts is for a liquidated sum payable to the petitioning creditor immediately;
+(b) the debt or each of the debts is for a liquidated sum payable to the applicant creditor immediately;

 (c) the debtor is unable to pay the debt or each of the debts; and

-(d) where the debt or each of the debts is incurred outside Singapore, such debt is payable by the debtor to the petitioning creditor by virtue of a judgment or award which is enforceable by execution in Singapore.
+(d) where the debt or each of the debts is incurred outside Singapore, such debt is payable by the debtor to the applicant creditor by virtue of a judgment or award which is enforceable by execution in Singapore.

 (2) The Minister may, by order published in theGazette, amend subsection (1)(a) by substituting a different sum for the sum for the time being specified therein.

 ### Presumption of inability to pay debts

 62\.
-For the purposes of a creditor’s petition , a debtor shall, until he proves to the contrary, be presumed to be unable to pay any debt within the meaning of section 61(1)(c) if the debt is immediately payable and —
+For the purposes of a creditor’s bankruptcy application, a debtor shall, until he proves to the contrary, be presumed to be unable to pay any debt within the meaning of section 61(1)(c) if the debt is immediately payable and —

 (a)

-(i) the petitioning creditor to whom the debt is owed has served on him in the prescribed manner, a statutory demand;
+(i) the applicant creditor to whom the debt is owed has served on him in the prescribed manner, a statutory demand;

 (ii) at least 21 days have elapsed since the statutory demand was served; and

 (iii) the debtor has neither complied with it nor applied to the court to set it aside;

-(b) execution issued against him in respect of a judgment debt owed to the petitioning creditor has been returned unsatisfied in whole or in part; or
+(b) execution issued against him in respect of a judgment debt owed to the applicant creditor has been returned unsatisfied in whole or in part; or

 (c) he has departed from or remained outside Singapore with the intention of defeating, delaying or obstructing a creditor in the recovery of the debt.

-### Where petitioner is secured creditor
+### Where applicant for bankruptcy order is secured creditor

-63\.—(1) Where the petitioner is a secured creditor of the debtor, he shall in his petition —
+63\.—(1) Where the applicant for a bankruptcy order is a secured creditor of the debtor, he shall in his application —

 (a) state that he is willing, in the event of a bankruptcy order being made, to give up his security for the benefit of the other creditors of the bankrupt; or

-(b) give an estimate of the value of his security, in which case he may to the extent of the balance of the debt due to him, after deducting the value so estimated, be admitted as a petitioningcreditor in the same manner as if he were an unsecured creditor.
+(b) give an estimate of the value of his security, in which case he may to the extent of the balance of the debt due to him, after deducting the value so estimated, be admitted as a creditor in the same manner as if he were an unsecured creditor.

-(2) Where a petitioner who is a secured creditor of the debtor fails to disclose his security in the petition , he shall be deemed to have given up his security for the benefit of the other creditors of the debtor and upon the making of a bankruptcy order —
+(2) Where an applicant for a bankruptcy order who is a secured creditor of the debtor fails to disclose his security in the application, he shall be deemed to have given up his security for the benefit of the other creditors of the debtor and upon the making of a bankruptcy order —

 (a) he shall not be entitled to enforce his security against the estate of the bankrupt or to retain any proceeds from the realisation of such security; and